-Author’s Alterations – corrections and/or changes made after submission of original copy.
+Author’s Alterations – corrections and/or changes made after submission of an original copy.

 Banding – method of packaging printed pieces using paper, rubber or fiberglass bands.

-Bar code – a pattern of vertical bars and spaces representing characters that is readable with a
+Bar code – a pattern of vertical bars and spaces representing characters that are readable with a

-Barrel fold – folding a sheet two or more times in same direction
+Barrel fold – folding a sheet two or more times in the same direction